 You can also use our car finance calculator to get an idea of your repayments and the current comparison rate to better inform yourself about what a standard finance arrangement might cost you.

-Also shop around and get some car finance quotes from a finance broker (like us) before going into the showroom.
+Also shop around for car finance deals and get quotes from a finance broker (like us) before going into the showroom.
 At least if you do decide to take the 0% car finance option, you will have done so having taken all factors into account.

 For more information you can talk to us about car finance to make sure you’re putting the best foot forward.